FraDB23/blog_statistics/_articoli/HMW-9.md

 ### 4.2 Inclusion–Exclusion Principle

-For two eve### 4.2 Inclusion–Exclusion Principle
 For two events A and B:

 **P(A OR B) = P(A) + P(B) - P(A AND B)**

-This works because adding P(A) and P(B) counts the intersection twice.
-Subtracting P(A AND B) corrects the double-counting.
+This works because adding P(A) and P(B) counts the overlap twice; subtracting P(A AND B) corrects the double-counting.

+## 5. Conclusion

-## 5ity each provide useful perspectives, but they can clash conceptually.
+The main interpretations of probability each provide useful perspectives, but they can clash conceptually.
 The axiomatic approach gives a unified, consistent foundation.
 Measure theory connects probability with rigorous mathematical tools, making it suitable for continuous models and random variables.
 Finally, standard results like subadditivity and inclusion–exclusion follow directly from the axioms, reinforcing the internal consistency of the framework.